lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

     ![](docs/images/ss12.png)

 1. To add our input data, we have to create a new connection to your Object Storage instance (COS) where our data resides.
-    - Click the `Create a New Connection` option under the `Data` sction, or select a connection if one already exists.
+    - Click the `Create a connection` option under the `Data` sction, or select a connection if one already exists.
     - You will then be able to choose the bucket that contains your `train / test / validation` data assets
     - Select
         - `training_data.pickle` file as the `Training data file`,